 We are the only university in Louisiana to offer a graduate certificate in cardiovascular nursing for nurse practitioners.

 The application deadline is February 4.
-Classes begin on March 18.
+Classes start in mid-March.
 Courses and clinical experiences are completed over the spring and summer, and the certificate is awarded at the beginning of August.

 The Graduate Certificate in Cardiovascular Nursing is a six-month, 12-credit-hour program that combines online learning with clinical experiences.

 - 8 credit hours of online classes

 - 4 credit hours of clinical practicum experiences

 Spring B Term Course: NURS 450G - Foundations of Cardiovascular Care (3 credit hours online/8-week term)